C24 H36 N4 O6 S2

 What side effects might romidepsin cause?

 In Part A of the REDUC trial, all romidepsin-related side effects were mild in severity and resolved within a few days.
 The most common side effects related to romidepsin were abdominal symptoms (such as nausea, stomach growling, and abdominal pain) and fatigue.
-Some mild changes incounts and T cell counts were seen.17
+Some mild changes incounts and counts were seen.9

-Participants who received single doses of romidepsin tolerated the drug well and had no treatment-related serious side effects.7,19
+Participants who received single doses of romidepsin tolerated the drug well and had no severe treatment-related serious side effects.
+Seven participants who received romidepsin had side effects of moderate intensity that were possibly treatment-related, including fatigue, heart rhythm abnormality, low levels of phosphate in the blood, and neutropenia.12

-Among 16 total participants enrolled to receive multiple-dose romidepsin or, no life-threatening side effects were reported.
-One participant experienced severe that was possibly related to treatment.
-Four participants experienced moderate side effects that were possibly or probably related to treatment; these included blurred vision, neutropenia, nausea, and headache.7,20
+Among 16 total participants enrolled to receive multiple-dose romidepsin or, one participant experienced severe neutropenia that was possibly related to treatment.
+Four participants experienced one or more moderate side effects that were possibly, probably, or definitely related to romidepsin treatment; these included blurred vision, neutropenia, nausea, fatigue, and headache.12

-In the ROADMAP trial, most of the side effects reported during the study were mild.
-About 27% of the side effects that occurred were at least possibly related to romidepsin or 3BNC117.
-The most common side effects were nausea, headache, fatigue, general discomfort, chills, and vomiting.
-Two participants experienced a heart rhythm abnormality after receiving romidepsin, but this abnormality went away by 1 week after the romidepsin dose.9,15,21
+In the ROADMAP trial, most of the side effects reported during the study were mild or moderate.
+Out of 267 side effects that were reported during the trial, 39 were drug-related and 159 side effects were considered at least possibly related to romidepsin or 3BNC117.
+One participant had a serious side effect that was related to romidepsin treatment – higher than normal levels of in the blood.
+(In this participant, bilirubin levels returned to normal without any treatment.)
+The most common side effects associated with romidepsin were nausea, headache, chills, and vomiting.
+Three participants experienced a temporary heart rhythm abnormality one day after receiving romidepsin.15

 Because romidepsin is still being studied, information on possible side effects of the drug is not complete.
 As testing of romidepsin continues, additional information on possible side effects will be gathered.

-Additional information on side effects known to be associated with romidepsin can be found in the FDA-approved Full Prescribing Information for Istodax.5
+Additional information on side effects known to be associated with romidepsin can be found in the FDA-approved Full Prescribing Information for Istodax.4

 Where can I get more information about clinical trials studying romidepsin?